lhw828/Age-Watermark/README.md

 Batch adding watermarks to images with the watermark content being the date the photo was taken and the time interval between the date of the photo and a specified time.
 For example, if the specified time is the child's birthdate, the program will automatically calculate the age of the child on the day the photo was taken.
 - If the age is less than or equal to 100 days, it will be displayed as the number of days.
 - If the age is over 100 days but still under 1 year old, it will display as the number of months and days (if the number of days is zero, only the number of months will be displayed).
-- If the child is over 1 year old, it will display as the number of years, months, and days (if the number of months is zero, only the number of years and days will be displayed).
-- If the number of days is zero, it will display as the number of years and months.
+- If the child is over 1 year old, it will display as the number of years, months, and days (if the number of months is zero, only the number of years and days will be displayed).If the number of days is zero, it will display as the number of years and months.
-- Default font: Microsoft YaHei, font size: 45, color: magenta.
+- Default font: Microsoft YaHei; Font size: adaptive; Color: magenta.
 - The program has been commented in the code, so please modify it according to your actual needs.

 ### Usage: